More about Problem Gambling

 If consent is provided, the service undertakes pre- and post-measures of gambling behaviour and a 6-month follow-up to monitor progress.

-What are the some of the harms caused by problem gambling?
+What are some of the harms caused by problem gambling?

-Problem gambling affects lives, not just yours but the people around you.
+Problem gambling affects lives, not just yours but those of the people around you.
 The impacts of problem gambling can be devastating, and troubles can continue for years after the problem gambling has ceased.
 Problems range from mental health problems such as stress, anxiety and depression, to relationship problems such as loss of trust and family breakdown, to financial problems, such as bankruptcy, unemployment and productivity problems.
 Legal problems are not uncommon and risk of suicide is increased.

 Watch this video, which shows how at Lifeline Harbour to Hawkesbury we work with our clients to ensure that the experience of relapse is properly understood.
 Far from being a step backward, lapse and relapse can often be an opportunity to learn and move forward.